docelic/amber-introduction/README.md

 crystal build --no-debug --release --verbose --threads 4 -t -s -p -o bin/app src/app.cr
 ```

 The watch command currently has some issues in edge cases.
-For example, it may run a re-build of the application twice concurrently, and is generally non-configurable.
+For example, it may try to run things even if some steps fail ([#499](https://github.com/amberframework/amber/issues/499)) or start re-building the application twice concurrently ([#507](https://github.com/amberframework/amber/issues/507)), and it is generally non-configurable ([#476](https://github.com/amberframework/amber/issues/476)).

 Amber itself also currently has problems in edge cases.
-For example, if there is an error starting an application, Amber will enter an endless loop trying to start it.
+For example, if there is an error starting an application, Amber will enter an endless loop trying to start it ([#520](https://github.com/amberframework/amber/issues/520)).

+Also, if you create a new model but do not specify any fields for it, then until you add at least one field, Amber won't start due to a compile error in Granite ([#112](https://github.com/amberframework/granite-orm/issues/112)).

 Please ignore these temporary problems until they are solved.

 Amber by default uses a feature called "port reuse" available in newer Linux kernels.
 If you get an error "setsockopt: Protocol not available", it means your kernel does not have it.
 Please edit `config/environments/development.yml` and set "port_reuse" to false.